A Bayesian Inference of Hybrid Stars with Large Quark Cores: Equations of State

 These are defined due to the fact that $m_G$ acts as a gluon mass in the MFTQCD Lagrangian and that $B$ exhibits behavior similar to the MIT bag constant.
 Using the energy-momentum tensor to calculate the equations of motion yields the EOS

 where $P_F$ and $\epsilon_F$ are the pressure and energy density of a noninteracting Fermi gas of quarks and electrons, and $\xi \equiv g/m_G$.
 A more detailed deduction can be found in \cite{Fogaca:2010mf}.
 The final EOS exhibits behavior similar to that of a vectorial MIT bag model, in which the term $\xi$ acts as the vectorial term.
 In this work, the following values of masses were used: $m_u = 5 \text{ MeV}$, $m_d = 7 \text{ MeV}$ and $m_s = 100 \text{ MeV}$.
 The values of $\xi$ and $B$ are sampled by Bayesian inference.
+Note that recommended values from the Particle Data Group \cite{ParticleDataGroup:2022pth} for the up- and down-quark masses ($m_u = 2.16$~MeV and $m_d = 4.70$~MeV) were not considered, but the results are insensitive to these values.